Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

 A multi-coloured block is one with more than one colour.
 It could incorporate quite a few colours, or varying amounts of colour within each paver.

-So when choosing, knowing the difference between multi-colours and monotone paving is essential.
+So when choosing, it’s important to know the difference between multi-colours and monotone paving.
 You will find the monotone is sharp and pure, but unfortunately, will show up every little stain.
 Whereas multi-coloured pavers, mix and blend with what’s around them.

 You will also need to consider that if your coloured driveway or patio becomes oil stained in any way, then your eye will be immediately drawn to it.
 The same stain on a multi-coloured surface, would be completely lost.